AravisProject/aravis/README.md

 couple of vendors.
 If you want to add an entry with the vendor of your camera, the output of `lsusb` command will give you the vendor id, which is the first 4 digits of the ID field.

+#### Performance

+Aravis uses by default the synchronous libusb API.
+But it can be told to use the asynchronous API for better performances, especially on embedded platform like RapsberryPi or Nvidia Jetson boards.
+The function to use is `arv_camera_set_usb_mode()`.

+`arv-viewer` and `arv-camera-test` can also use the asynchronous API, if `usb-mode` option is set to `async`.

 ### Dependencies